British Nationality Act 1981: Reclassification of United Kingdom and Colonies citizenship

-In 1968, with the passage of the Commonwealth Immigrants Act 1968 to modify the wording of the Commonwealth Immigrants Act 1962, some CUKCs were stripped of the Right of Abode in the United Kingdom without their consents.
+In 1968, with the passage of the Commonwealth Immigrants Act 1968 to modify the wording of the Commonwealth Immigrants Act 1962, some CUKCs were stripped of the Right of Abode in the United Kingdom.
 The Act sought to restore once again the link between citizenship and right of abode by providing that British citizenship—held by those with a close connection with either the United Kingdom or with the Crown Dependencies (that is to say, the Isle of Man and the Channel Islands), or both—would automatically carry a right of abode in the UK.
 The other categories of British nationality would not hold such status based on nationality, although in some cases would do so under the immigration laws.

 Whilst in opposition in 1977, the Conservative Party asked Edward Gardner to chair a study group to provide advice on changes to the nationality laws.
 The resultant Green paper, "Who Do We Think We Are?", was published in 1980 and its threefold definition of nationality formed the basis for the Government's legislation.
 Originally the paper proposed just two categories of British nationality, British citizenship and British Overseas citizenship.
 However, the British Dependent Territory governments successfully lobbied for an additional category of nationality, which would cater for those with close connections to any of the British territories.

 Modification of jus soli

-The Act also modified the application of jus soli in British nationality.
+The Act also modified the application of jus soli (“right of soil”, that is, place of birth) as defining British nationality.
 Prior to the Act coming into force, any person born in the United Kingdom or a colony (with limited exceptions such as children of diplomats and enemy aliens) was entitled to CUKC status.
 After the Act came into force, it was necessary for at least one parent of a United Kingdom-born child to be a British citizen, a British Dependent Territories citizen or "settled" in the United Kingdom or a colony (a permanent resident).

 Even following the coming into force of the Act, the vast majority of children born in the United Kingdom or colonies still acquire British nationality at birth.
-Special provisions are made for non-British UK born children to acquire British citizenship in certain circumstances.
+Special provisions are made for non-British UK-born children to acquire British citizenship in certain circumstances.